rayruzzo/dixit_10k_games/ReadMe.md

 - In either case, the player with the most points at the end of the game is declared the winner.

-## Deck Information

-- The Dixit base game and each expansion include 84 cards.
-- You can mix and match cards from different sets as desired.

-Enjoy playing Dixit and let your creativity run wild!

 # Analysis Assumptions
 This analysis is based on a six-player game of Dixit.
 Having fewer players would alter the odds of guessing accurately.